vtex-apps/product-price/docs/README.md

 ![image](https://user-images.githubusercontent.com/8443580/77782384-f6896b00-7035-11ea-8808-fb2a5533d1a6.png)

-Another special feature these messages have are `markers`, which is the possibility to wrap a part of the message in a `span` with its CSS handle.
+Another special feature these messages have are `markers`, which gives the possibility to wrap a part of the message in a `span` with its own CSS handle.
 To use `markers` in your message, do the following:
+1 - Add to the prop `markers` a marker name, for example: `"markers": ["highlight"]` 2 - Open the Site Editor and click to edit the block
-1 - Add the desired marker to your block, such as in the example of step 2 2 - Go on site-editor and wrap the text you want in the marker as if it were an element.
-Example: `<discount>-{savingsPercentage}</discount>`
+3 - In the edition form of the block, fill the field with a text and wrap the piece of a text using the marker as if it were an element.
+Example: `<highlight>-{savingsPercentage}</highlight>`
+4 - Save the changes
-3 - Save the changes, and then you will notice that this part of the text is wrapped in a new `span` with its own unique selector: `<span class="vtex-product-price-1-x-savings-discount vtex-product-price-0-x-savings-discount--summary">`
+5 - If you inspect the HTML of the element you will notice that this part of the text is wrapped in a new `span` with its own unique selector: `<span class="vtex-product-price-1-x-savings-highlight">`

 ## Customization